CYCNO/Direct-Download-API/README.md

  - Data Is In JSON Format
  - No Need To Download Anything
  - No Limitation For Usage
- - Switch Between Just Download Link Or ALL Information
  - Very Easy To Use

  ## Supported Website